-What is the lowest market rental rate for a comparable facility in your market?
+What is the lowest market rental rate or cost persqft for a comparable facility in your market?
+This is relevent not only for similar uses but for also determining potential alternate / highest and best use for the property / space.

-(There’s an old adage in brokerage: “Always check with the neighbor first.”…and for a VERY good reason: The party most likely to see value in your business and/or property/remaining term in your Lease will not only have an intimate knowledge of the area; they will like the area.
-Since people who live and/or do business in the area have already chosen that market, they are, demogrphically speaking, “pre-approved”.
+Since people who live in and/or do business in the area have already chosen that market, they are, demographically speaking, “pre-approved”.
 So…have you spoken with those physically closest to you (i.e., neighbors on either side or property owners within a mile) or those “emotionally close” to the business (i.e., management staff on your payroll)?

 While realtors are certainly an avenue worth pursuing, I’ve found that a business broker, restaurant broker and/or restaurant consultant are far more productive relationships when pursuing an exit strategy or re-positioning as they are not only experienced in reviewing Leases / purchase agreements but also familiar with operational challenges that may increase or decrease the appeal of your business and/or real estate.